-The taxable portion of a refund paid to the member is subject to a mandatory 20% federal tax withholding in the year it is issued, however, members may elect to withhold an additional amount for federal taxes.
+federal tax withholding in the year it is issued,2 however, members may elect to withhold an additional amount for federal taxes.
 In addition, a 4% state tax withholding is applied to the taxable portion of the refund if the member is a legal resident of Virginia at the time of payment.
 A member who is no longer a Virginia resident is responsible for paying the appropriate taxes to the state of residence.

 All funds are taxed except the funds on which the member has already paid taxes.
 VRS automatically withholds the required taxes before paying the funds to the member.
 A member can defer tax withholdings by rolling over the taxable contributions and interest into a qualified plan, as allowed by the Internal Revenue Code.

-For more information, see the Rollover Options for Refunds section of this chapter.
+For additional information, see the Rollover Options for Refunds section in this chapter.